codelast/raspberry-pi/gpio/timer-sense-light/README.md

     pacman -S google-glog

+* gtest(Google's C++ test framework) - to run the unit tests in this project

+    pacman -S gtest

 ### build the hardware system
 Buy essencial electronic components and build the hardware system according to the circuit diagrams.